 At this time, SMEX recommends that anyone with an email registered on the Ministry of Finance’s mail server or at MEA Airlines change their password for all accounts, especially if it the password is used elsewhere.
 We will continue to cover the story as more details emerge.

-Ragheb Ghandour is a PhD Student at Mines ParisTech France.
+Ragheb Ghandour is a PhD Student.
 He is a computer scientist with a Masters degree in Information Systems for Risk Management and a cybersecurity enthusiast.
 He mainly focuses on human-error in cybersecurity and the rights to online free expression and privacy.